Code-Institute-Submissions/soycat999-django-project-4/README.md

 ## Project Structure
 ### (i) Overview
+## Homepage
-- Homepage - The homepage has slideshow that showcases games sold on the website.
+The homepage has slideshow that showcases games sold on the website.
 Below that, there is a short description of the website and how the users can interact with it.
 There is also a collapsable navigation bar (hamburger menu) on the right-hand side of the website.

+## Game Catalog Page
-- Game Catalog page - The games catalog page showcases all the games sold on the website.
+The games catalog page showcases all the games sold on the website.

+## Cart
-- Cart - Games can be reviewed by the user before user is ready to complete their purchase.
+Games can be reviewed by the user before user is ready to complete their purchase.

+## Community Reviews
-- Community Reviews - This page allows logged in users to leave reviews and unregistered users to read reviews posted.
+This page allows logged in users to leave reviews and unregistered users to read reviews posted.

 ### (ii) Wireframes here.